ZMedia Purwodadi

 Academic Impact

-High recreational screen use is linked to:
+High leisure screen use is linked to:

 • Reduced attention span